-“Obama says his new rule without law gives him the right to murder at will.
-We are in a heap of trouble.
-We need the ACLU right now.
-And it is critical that everyday people wake up and smell the coffee before we lose the rest of our civil rights.
-Human rights are civil rights.”
+“Obama said his rule without law gave him the right to murder at will.
+Trump agrees.
+It is critical to wake up everyday people before we lose the rest of our civil rights.”

 “A revolution is a struggle to the death between the future and the past,” Fidel once memorably said.
 Though the man has died, the ideas for which he struggled and to which he dedicated his life will undoubtedly live on, not just in Cuba but anywhere imperialism and the exploitation of the weak by the strong is a fact of life.”